European Commission Approves Tovorafenib in BRAF+ Pediatric Low-Grade Glioma

 The conditional marketing authorization for tovorafenib in pediatric patients with low-grade glioma harboring a BRAF alteration is based on data from the FIREFLY-1 trial.

-According to the news release, this decision marks the first time a targeted therapy has been approved in the European Union specifically for this patient population regardless of BRAF alteration.
+According to the news release, this decision marks the first time a targeted therapy has been approved in the European Union specifically for this patient population, regardless of BRAF alteration.
 Tovorafenib is an oral, selective, type II RAF kinase inhibitor designed to target BRAF V600, wild-type BRAF, and wild-type CRAF kinases.

 This regulatory milestone followed the April 2024

-Both the FDA and European Commission’s decisions were made based on supporting results from pivotal phase 2 FIREFLY-1 trial (NCT04775485), which evaluated the efficacy of tovorafenib in patients with heavily pretreated pediatric low-grade glioma.
+Both the FDA and the European Commission’s decisions were made based on supporting results from the pivotal phase 2 FIREFLY-1 trial (NCT04775485), which evaluated the efficacy of tovorafenib in patients with heavily pretreated pediatric low-grade glioma.

 What were the efficacy findings from FIREFLY-1?

-At the 30th Annual Meeting & Education Dar of the Society for Neuro-Oncology, updated results from arm 1 of FIREFLY-1 trial were shared.3 The median progression-free survival was 16.6 months (95% CI, 10.9-22.0).
-Exploratory analyses also revealed that the time-to-next-treatment was 42.6 months (95% CI, 36.7-not evaluable).
+At the 30th Annual Meeting & Education Day of the Society for Neuro-Oncology, updated results from arm 1 of the FIREFLY-1 trial were shared.3 The median progression-free survival was 16.6 months (95% CI, 10.9-22.0).
+Exploratory analyses also revealed that the time to next treatment was 42.6 months (95% CI, 36.7-not evaluable).

 How was the phase 2 FIREFLY-1 trial designed?